nexus-ufabc/anywhere-meeting/README.md

 # How to setup this project

-Once the dependencies are properly installed, follow the steps below:
+Assuming a server is going to be configured:

-- Assuming a server is going to be configured, install the dependencies
+- Install the dependencies

 ```console
     $ sudo apt-get update